ngelrojas/ollama-script-code/README.md

 - the extension is free to use, but you need to have the Ollama framework installed on your machine.
 - the extension does not collect any data from the user.
 - the chat appears in the left sidebar, you can open it by clicking on the chat icon.
+- the autocomplete appears when you typing and press (SPACE), you can use the autocomplete by pressing the tab key.

 ## MODELS